bookofproofs/bookofproofs.github.io/_sources/history/19th-century/tweedie.md

 title: Tweedie (2), Charles
 born: 1868
 died: 1925
-keywords: Edinburgh, Göttingen, Berlin, Mathematics, Physics, Teaching, Research
+keywords: charles tweedie,tweedie
-description: Charles Tweediewas an educator and scholar in Mathematics and Physics who studied in Europe and led groundbreaking research in Belfast.
+description: Charles Tweedie studied at Edinburgh, Göttingen and Berlin.
+He returned to Edinburgh as assistant to Chrystal.
+He served as a Schools Inspector and published works on the History of Mathematics.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---